 Both humiliating and frustrating, the accidental loss of data we deemed to be truly precious or valuable can cause considerable distraught.
 It doesn't matter whether it was an eon-old family picture or an important document: we feel incredibly upset and cheated upon.
 However, there is no use crying over spilt milk, especially when that milk can be cleaned up to be used again.
-The quick fix for how to recover photos from external hard drive comes under the name iSkysoft Data Recovery, and it is good news for both Mac and Windows users.
+The quick fix for how to recover photos from external hard drive comes under the name Recoverit (IS), and it is good news for both Mac and Windows users.

 Part 1.
 How to Recover Photos from External Hard Drive

 iSkysoft Data Recovery for Mac (iSkysoft Data Recovery for Windows) is an easy-to-use and reliable data recovery software that is easily available online.
 It is very user-friendly; even the most amateur of users can use it without any hindrances.